neondatabase/neon/test_runner/README.md

 ### Test Organization

-The tests are divided into a few batches, such that each batch takes roughly the same amount of time.
-The batches can be run in parallel, to minimize total runtime.
-Currently, there are only two batches:
+Regression tests are in the 'regress' directory.
+They can be run in parallel to minimize total runtime.
+Most regression test sets up their environment with its own pageservers and safekeepers (but see `TEST_SHARED_FIXTURES`).

-- test_batch_pg_regress: Runs PostgreSQL regression tests
+'pg_clients' contains tests for connecting with various client libraries.
+Each client test uses a Dockerfile that pulls an image that contains the client, and connects to PostgreSQL with it.
+The client tests can be run against an existing PostgreSQL or Neon installation.

-- test_others: All other tests
+'performance' contains performance regression tests.
+Each test exercises a particular scenario or workload, and outputs measurements.
+They should be run serially, to avoid the tests interfering with the performance of each other.
+Some performance tests set up their own Neon environment, while others can be run against an existing PostgreSQL or Neon environment.

 ### Running the tests